bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

 ## Localizing theme files

+Localize your theme by adding translation files via Stencil CLI.

 ### Translating theme files by Stencil CLI

 The bulk of localizing a store is translating content on your theme's page templates.
 You will need to abstract these templates' literal text strings into `{{lang}}` variables, then provide per-language JSON files that define these variables in corresponding key/value pairs.